 2D Projection |

-Microsphere Projection is a new method of interpolation
+Microsphere Projection is a method of interpolation

-developed in 2006, and published in the form of a master's thesis
+developed in 2006 and published in the form of a master's thesis

 strong advantages over existing methods.
 The materials listed